Gov. Wolf officially orders the closure of ‘non-life sustaining businesses’ statewide

 In extenuating circumstances, special exemptions will be granted to businesses that are supplying or servicing health care providers.

-“To protect the health and safety of all Pennsylvanians, we need to take more aggressive mitigation actions,” said Gov. Wolf.
+“To protect the health and safety of all Pennsylvanians, we need to take more aggressive mitigation actions,” Wolf said in the release.
 “This virus is an invisible danger that could be present everywhere.
 We need to act with the strength we use against any other severe threat.
 And, we need to act now before the illness spreads more widely.”

+The governor’s order has garnered swift push back and criticism from some Pennsylvania Republican lawmakers.